Tough times made me stronger but needed calm and clarity: Shikhar Dhawan | Sports-Games

 Dhawan also praised the South African duo of Temba Bavuma (110 off 143) and Rassie van der Dussen (129 not out off 96) for their well crafted hundreds that laid the platform for a convincing win.

-''This (discussion) we have that play according to the situation and what the situation demands, keep the team ahead and an individual's game is important.
+''This (discussion) we have that play according to the situation and what the situation demands, keep the team ahead and an individual's game is important,'' he said.

-''..... but at the same time be practical, how can you mould your game, so that when a partnership is needed, then it is necessary, all those things and I feel these gets refined with experience and time,'' noted the Delhi batter.
+''...but at the same time be practical, how can you mould your game, so that when a partnership is needed, then it is necessary, all those things and I feel these get refined with experience and time,'' noted the Delhi batter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)